makandra/active_type/README.md

 This is basically like [`ActiveRecord#becomes`](http://apidock.com/rails/v4.2.1/ActiveRecord/Persistence/becomes), but with less bugs and more consistent behavior.

 **Note that `cast` is destructive.** The originally casted record (`user`) and the returned record (`sign_up`) share internal state (such as attributes).
-To avoid unexpected behavior, do not use the original record after casting it.
+To avoid unexpected behavior, the original record will raise an error when trying to change or persist it.
+Also, casting of a record that has changes in its loaded associations is prevented, because those changes would be lost.
+If you know what you are doing and absolutely want that, you may use the option `force: true` to allow this potentially problematic behaviour, e.g. `sign_up = ActiveType.cast(user, SignUp, force: true)`

 You can also cast an entire relation (scope) to a relation of an `ActiveType::Record`: